inderpreet0649/Customer_churn/.ipynb_checkpoints/README-checkpoint.md

 ---

 ## 📸 Screenshots

-Here's the code for the "Screenshots" section of your `README.md` file, tailored to your specifications.
-The images are assumed to be named `1.png` to `8.png` and located in the `Screenshots` folder.
-You can copy and paste this directly into your `README.md`:

----

-## 📸 Screenshots

 Check out the stunning visualizations from the Customer Churn Data Analysis! 🌟 These screenshots showcase key insights from the project. 📷